thecosmicslug/imgui/examples/addons_examples/README_FIRST.txt

 P.S.2: The order of the .cpp files is important! main.cpp must be the last of all the source files in the command line.

 NOTE: Even if recent versions of imgui include the file imgui_widgets.cpp, to compile the examples this file must be left out.
+NOTE2: More recent versions of Dear ImGui include the file imgui_tables.cpp.
+This must be added to your cpp files to compile the examples.

 ====================================
 WHAT IS "IMGUI ADDONS" ?
 ====================================
 It's a collection of "extra imgui widgets" together with an automatic way of "binding" ImGui to a specific openGL library (glfw, SDL2, glut and WinAPI), or to the Direct3D9 library, so that a single cpp "main" file can be used for all of them.

-"ImGui Addons" does NOT modify the ImGui library itself in any way (i.e. imgui.cpp, imgui_draw.cpp and imgui_demo.cpp are untouched); it just adds:
+"ImGui Addons" does NOT modify the ImGui library itself in any way (i.e. imgui.cpp, imgui_draw.cpp, imgui_tables.cpp, imgui_widgets.cpp and imgui_demo.cpp are untouched); it just adds:
 -> the "addons" subfolder.
 -> the two files "imgui_user.h" and "imgui_user.inl" (in the base ImGui folder).